JoshData/jot/README.md

 	Hello world!

-Two simultaenous changes might be:
+Two simultaneous changes might be:

 	User 1: REPLACE CHARS 0-4 WITH "Brave new"